charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 <p class="table-caption">T4 is the odds to cast [[Scapeshift]] on turn four, which wins on the spot.
 T4.5 refers to hard-casting [[Primeval Titan:Titan]] on T4, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T5" is the sum of T4 odds, T4.5 odds, and T5 odds.
 All values ±1%.</p>

 The numbers for Titan Shift tell pretty much the same story we saw for Titan Breach. [[Explore]] and [[Farseek]] put up nearly-identical goldfishing numbers.
 The same is true for [[Cinder Glade]] and [[Sheltered Thicket]].
 This is a significant blow to the conventional wisdom.
 The selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn earlier.
 It turns out that only happens in a few percent of hands -- and that the cycling on [[Sheltered Thicket]] gives a comparable boost.
+This makes [[Sheltered Thicket]] look pretty good.
+Our curve tops out at six, so past there we rarely care about [[Cinder Glade]] entering the battlefield untapped.
+But the cycling on [[Sheltered Thicket]] remains relevant throughout the game.

 ## Caveats and Conclusions